-Myomectomy for Uterine Fibroid Removal in Dallas, TX
+Myomectomy Uterine Fibroid Treatment in Dallas, TX

 Uterine fibroids are non-cancerous growths that typically develop during childbearing years.
 These masses can distort or expand the uterus in such a way that becoming pregnant may be difficult since a fertilized egg may not be able to attach to the uterine wall.